 All heil the rabbit-proof vest

 It is a molestation.
-And the government knows it.
-Right now they’re working overtime to alter the horrid truth and make themselves look more like champions of human rights by engaging in a long awaited consultation process.
-But it doesn’t change the fact that, despite all their so-called good intentions, the molestation continues unabated.
+And the government knows it; but right now they’re working overtime to alter the horrid truth and make themselves look more like champions of human rights by engaging in the consultation process they should have held before the intervention began.
+However, all good appearances cannot change the facts.

-As for the consultation, two years too late, the Rudd Labor government announced it on May 21, 2009 – just one day before the United Nations Economic and Social Council renewed its concerns over the discriminatory nature of the intervention.
+As for the consultation, the Rudd Labor government announced it on May 21, 2009 – just one day before the United Nations Economic and Social Council renewed its concerns over the discriminatory nature of the intervention.
 Among many points raised, the Committee urged the government to conduct a formal consultation.

 The government officially began moving ahead with the consultation on June 15, 2009.
 Unfortunately most community members haven’t had the chance to participate in it… Nobody told them it was happening.

-Noted by the Green Lefty Weekly, one community leader even said she didn’t learn about the consultation until some ABC journalists asked her about it.
-“That’s not good enough, ” she states.
+As noted by the Green Lefty Weekly, one community leader even said she didn’t learn about the consultation until some ABC journalists asked her about it.
+“That’s not good enough, ” she stated.
 “It should have been a public meeting out in the open, for the whole community, not behind closed doors.
 It needs to be one voice out there in the open if this is proper consultation.”

 This kind of government scheming is a constant these days.
 There was another prime example earlier today.
 The National Indigenous Times, who obtained leaked documents from the government, reported that Indigenous Affairs Minister Jenny Macklin was advised by her department “not” to consult Indigenous People over any new land grab schemes.